nicorac/bcr-gui/README.md

 BCR-GUI is not available in the PlayStore (...yet).

-I'll publish it there if its popularity grows but... since **BCR** is a Magisk module, and it requires some skills to be installed, I'm sure that if you were also able to download & install a simple APK 😉.
+I'll publish it there if its popularity grows but... since **BCR** is a Magisk module, and it requires some skills to be installed, I'm sure that you're also able to download & install a simple APK 😉.

 Latest version is [available here](https://github.com/nicorac/bcr-gui/releases/).